What is JSLib?

 When the page has been loaded, in this case, the background colour of it will be red and it will have its padding set to

-left and right.
+5pxtop and bottom, and10pxleft and right.
 However, this method has been built to be more functional that what it seems.Meet pipe nesting

 A great feature of many CSS preprocessors (such as Sass) is nesting sub-properties in one block to avoid repetition, thus enforcing the rule of DRY (don't repeat yourself).
 Here's an example: